RedHatInsights/insights-core/docs/exception_model.rst

 exceptions to rely on only the first parser, and those rules will not run if valid data is not present.
 If the dirty parser identifies errors in the data then it will save information regarding the errors for use by rules.
-If no errors are found in the data then the dirty parser will raise :py:class:`insights.parsers.SkipException` to indicate to the engine that it should be removed from the dependency hierarchy.
+If no errors are found in the data then the dirty parser will raise :py:class:`insights.core.exceptions.SkipException` to indicate to the engine that it should be removed from the dependency hierarchy.

 Other Exceptions from Parsers